scottjpack/gpt_portscanner/README.md

 ## Usage

-To use the port scanner, follow these steps:
+To use the port scanner via direct Lambda invocation, follow these steps:

 1. Invoke the scan request Lambda function by running the following command: